johannesvollmer/regex-nodes/README.md

     - [ ] Using the real window size
 - [ ] Consider rewriting Css to Sass
 - [ ] On input focus select container node
-- [ ] Node Groups!
+- [ ] Premade Reusable Node Patterns!
-- [ ] Take care of Unicode in the output regex
+- [ ] Unicode in the output regex
 - [ ] Unicode literal node?
-- [ ] Add support for mobile devices
+- [ ] Support mobile devices
-- [ ] Enable sharing node graphs by url?
+- [x] Enable sharing node graphs by url?
+    - [ ] Do not always update URI, but only when user wants to share?
 - [ ] Reset view button when panned too far away
-- [ ] Do not always update URI, but only when user wants to share?
-- [ ] Deduplicate parsed node graph
+- [x] Deduplicate parsed node graph
 - [ ] Turn this whole project into a NodeJS monster just for testing and minification of the generated javascript.... or wait until a better solution arrives.